 - Insurance providers, policy information and policy numbers

-When a caregiver is unable to accompany their loved one to healthcare appointments, it’s especially important that they have the legal authority, or documented release forms, to allow providers to communicate with them about the health of their loved one.
+When a caregiver is unable to accompany their loved one to healthcare appointments, it’s especially important that they have the legal authority, or documented release forms, to allow providers to share personal health information.
 Documentation should be supplied to each healthcare provider and insurer.
-Without proper authorization, HIPAA regulations will prevent providers and insurers from sharing any information with you.
+Without proper authorization, HIPAA regulations will prevent providers and insurers from sharing any information with the caregiver.

 In addition, caregivers need to know when their loved one has a healthcare appointment so that they can follow up with evolving healthcare needs, test results, medication changes, etc. It is helpful to pick a particular day each month to call your loved one and gather information about upcoming appointments.